udexon/PhosWeb/PhosWeb_UI.md

 Using PhosWeb, a user may submit personal details via CSV, or a spreadsheet interface (figure 1 right) &mdash; format that users are familiar with.

 The results can be displayed in a page similar to LinkedIn profile page (figure 2) or any template that the user chooses.

+Here we have demonstrated that PhosWeb overcomes one of the biggest hurdles to success in free software / open source projects &mdash;

 Need "free graphics", a.k.a. creative commons.